We can help you claim for your food poisoning

 If any of these caused your food poisoning, then the establishment that cooked for you were negligent and failed to follow The Consumer Protection Act 1987 – the rules about food safety.

 In most instances, making a compensation claim can highlight safety problems with food preparation.
 This may lead to changes which could stop other people getting food poisoning in the future.

 Symptoms of food poisoning can be very unpleasant, and may include:

 - Stomach upsets

-The symptoms for food poisoning will usually clear up after a day or two, or can be treated with over-the-counter medicines from your local chemist.
+Most symptoms will usually clear up after a day or two and can be treated with over-the-counter medicines from your local chemist.

 But in some cases, vomiting and diarrhoea can cause dehydration, serious injury and hospital treatment.